tomjoht/tomjoht.github.io/_restapicourse/docapis_exploring_restapi_marketplace.md

 {{activity}}

 Mashape is a directory where publishers can publish their APIs, and where consumers can consume the APIs.
 Mashape manages the interaction between publishers and consumers by providing an interactive marketplace for APIs.

+The APIs on Mashape tend to be rather simple compared to some other APIs, but this simplicity will work well to illustrate the various aspects of an API without getting too mired in other details.

 <img src="{{ "/images/restapicourse/mashape_explore_apis.png" | prepend: site.baseurl }}" alt="Explore APIs at Mashape" />